A grassroot environmental initiative

 2 - Stairs Maintenance / Clean-up

 We were able to clean up the stairs that we painted last year.
 Although many of the colors have faded, we did not repaint.
 Our mission is to clean up the environment and encourage others to keep it clean and profit from it recreationally.
-We do plan on keeping them clean and accessible for walking.
+We remain committed to keeping these areas clean and accessible.

 Summer 2021